Acupuncture is a branch of Traditional Chinese Medicine (TCM), an ancient system of healing, which has evolved over the last 3,000 years.

 “... traditional medicine has always had a role in this collective endeavour.
 The Declaration of Astana, renewed from the Declaration of Alma-Ata towards universal health coverage and the SDGs, reaffirms the role of traditional medicine in strengthening primary health care, a cornerstone of health systems, in pursuit of health for all… Taking note of the growing importance of traditional medicine in the provision of health care nationally and globally, WHO and its Member States have strived to explore ways to integrate, as appropriate, safe and evidence-based traditional and complementary medicine services within national or subnational health systems…”

-Electro-acupuncture is a modern tool used by acupuncturists, where an electric device sends small electric currents to electrodes attached to needles inserted in the acupuncture points and stimulates them.
-The effect of electro-acupuncture is parallel to the one traditional acupuncture can produce by constantly stimulating the acupuncture needles, but has the benefit of being able to do so on a few needles simultaneously and being very accurate in the amount of stimulation performed.
-This enhances the treatment and grants your therapist with an additional tool in order to alleviate certain symptoms.
+Electro-acupuncture is a modern tool used by acupuncturists, where an electric device sends small electric currents to electrodes attached to needles inserted in acupuncture points or trigger points, and stimulates them.
+The effect of electro-acupuncture is parallel to the one traditional acupuncture can produce by constantly stimulating the acupuncture needles, but has the benefit of being able to do so on a few needles simultaneously and be very accurate in the amount of stimulation performed.
+This enhances the treatment and grants your therapist an additional tool in order to alleviate certain symptoms.

-Electro acupuncture is beneficial for musculo-skeletal injuries, stiffness and pain, including chronic pain, neurological diseases, muscle spans, paralysis and more, and sometimes even used to stimulate needles in cases of mental and emotional complaints.
+Electro acupuncture is beneficial for musculo-skeletal injuries, stiffness and pain, including chronic pain, neurological diseases, muscle spasms, paralysis and more.

 YAMAMOTO NEW SCALP ACUPUNCTURE (YNSA)